Bastien-Bennetot/Localization-to-soil-climate-variable/README.md

 # Localization-to-soil-climate-variable
+##Purpose
-This is a pipeline to go from a table with localization (latitude and longitude) to soil and climatic parameter from different database
+This is a pipeline to go from a table with localization (latitude and longitude) to soil and climatic parameter from different database.
+##Step
 Please read  Pipeline_to_add_variable_from_database.pdf.
 You have to download everything and unzip the .zip in pipeline/database.
 Following step :